-Being green is on trend, especially for businesses.
-Doing what you can for the environment is critical as everyone aims to minimise their carbon footprint.
+Being greener in business is on trend.
+For that’s especially for businesses.
+Doing what you can for the environment is critical as everyone aims.
+Especially to minimize their carbon footprint.
 So, how can we decrease the impact a business has on the environment?
-It will require a bit more effort, but it will be worth it knowing you are doing the right thing.
+It will require a bit more effort.
+However, it will be worth it knowing you are doing the right thing.

 So, what are some options for making your business green?